 In everyday life, we often hear people saying how small eruptions of anger, or expressing frustration when it occurs, is more healthy than bottling it up until it boils over dramatically.
 Expressing anger can lead to healthy discussions, moments of insight and understanding.
 It's also usually a better response than one of the alternatives -- fear.

-For more information about anger, the brain and related topics, check out the links on the next page.
+For more information about anger, the brain and related topics, check out the links below.